tsahara/r7rs/content/expr.md

 \backquote\hyper{qq template} is equivalent to the result of evaluating
 \singlequote\hyper{qq template}.
 If a comma\mainschindex{,} appears within the
-\hyper{qq template}, however, the expression following the comma is evaluated (``unquoted'') and its result is inserted into the structure instead of the comma and the expression.
-If a comma appears followed without intervening whitespace by a commercial at-sign (\atsign),\mainschindex{,@} then it is an error if the following expression does not evaluate to a list; the opening and closing parentheses of the list are then ``stripped away'' and the elements of the list are inserted in place of the comma at-sign expression sequence.
+\hyper{qq template}, however, the expression following the comma is evaluated ("unquoted") and its result is inserted into the structure instead of the comma and the expression.
+If a comma appears followed without intervening whitespace by a commercial at-sign (\atsign),\mainschindex{,@} then it is an error if the following expression does not evaluate to a list; the opening and closing parentheses of the list are then "stripped away" and the elements of the list are inserted in place of the comma at-sign expression sequence.
 A comma at-sign normally appears only within a list or vector \hyper{qq template}.